-In most cases, a procedure must have some information about the circumstances in which it has been called.
+In most cases, a procedure needs some information about the circumstances in which it has been called.
 A procedure that performs repeated or shared tasks uses different information for each call.
 This information consists of variables, constants, and expressions that you pass to the procedure when you call it.

 To communicate this information to the procedure, the procedure defines a parameter, and the calling code passes an argument to that parameter.
-You can think of the parameter as a parking space and the argument as an automobile.
-Just as different automobiles can park in a parking space at different times, the calling code can pass a different argument to the same parameter every time that it calls the procedure.
+You can think of the parameter as a parking place and the argument as an automobile.
+Just as different automobiles can park in the parking place at different times, the calling code can pass a different argument to the same parameter each time it calls the procedure.

 A parameter represents a value that the procedure expects you to pass when you call it.
 The procedure's declaration defines its parameters.

 When you define a Function or Sub procedure, you specify a parameter list in parentheses immediately following the procedure name.
-For each parameter, you specify a name, a data type, and a passing mechanism (ByVal or ByRef).
-You can also indicate that a parameter is optional.
-This means that the calling code does not have to pass a value for it.
+For each parameter, you specify a name, a data type, and a passing mechanism (or ).
+You can also indicate that a parameter is optional, meaning the calling code does not have to pass a value for it.

-The name of each parameter serves as a local variable in the procedure.
+The name of each parameter serves as a local variable within the procedure.
 You use the parameter name the same way you use any other variable.